Americans with Disabilities Act

 - Maintain appropriate confidentiality of records and communication concerning individuals with disabilities or disabling conditions (except for disclosure as required by law or authorized by the individual).

-- Coordinate with departments and staff to insure recommended that accommodations are implemented.
+- Coordinate with departments and faculty/staff to ensure that the reasonable and recommended accommodations are implemented.

-The ADA Coordinator for Faculty and Staff will review your disability documentation and determine whether it satisfies disability verification guidelines and with the employee assess the impact of the disability or condition on your work life.
-The ADA Coordinator for Faculty and Staff may also communicate with departments or individual staff members to better understand the nature of your work/job responsibilities as part of the process.
-If you are eligible for reasonable accommodations, the ADA Coordinator for Faculty and Staff will work with you and your supervisor or manager to implement the reasonable accommodations.
+The ADA Coordinator for Faculty and Staff will review your disability documentation and determine whether it satisfies disability verification guidelines.
+The ADA Coordinator for Faculty and Staff may also communicate with departments or individual faculty/staff members to better understand the nature of the work/job responsibilities.
+As part of the interactive process, if you are eligible for reasonable accommodations, the ADA Coordinator for Faculty and Staff will work with you and your supervisor or manager to implement the reasonable accommodations.

 General Documentation Guidelines: